build-server-protocol/build-server-protocol/docs/bsp.md

 The Build Server Protocol takes inspiration from the Language Server Protocol (LSP).
 Unlike in the Language Server Protocol, the language server or editor is referred to as the “client” and a build tool such as sbt/pants/gradle/bazel is referred to as the “server”.

 The best way to read this document is by considering it as a wishlist from the perspective of an IDE developer.
-Consider this document as our personal vision for how a bi-directional communication protocol between a build tool and language server could look like.

 The code listings in this document are written using Scala syntax.
 Every data strucuture in this document has a direct translation to JSON and Protobuf.